 By Staff writer State Farm™ Employee

-As a business owner, property owner, or a landlord, itís your legal responsibility to maintain a safe environment for your employees and tenants.
+As a business owner, property owner, or a landlord, you want to maintain a safe business property for your employees and tenants.

-To reduce the potential for injuries, you may want to consider the following suggestions:
+To reduce the potential for slips, trips, and falls, you may want to consider the following safety tips:

-- Maintain adequate lighting in parking areas, on sidewalks, and in stairways.
-This can make it easier for pedestrians to see any possible impediments.
+- Maintain adequate lighting in parking areas, on sidewalks, and in stairways to make the areas safer for pedestrians.

-- Gutters should not drain water from the roof onto walkways or into parking areas.
-Water and puddles can easily lead to slips, and if the temperature is below freezing, ice will form.
+- Ensure gutters and downspouts don't drain water onto walkways or into parking areas.
+Water and puddles can easily lead to slips, and can become icy if the temperature drops below freezing.

 - Repair or replace torn carpets, rugs, loose or missing floor tiles, or any other flooring materials.